Toi Tipu Toi Rea - Emerging Māori Artist Fund

 Does it deliver to Creative New Zealand outcomes?
 We look for the following indicators:

-- The project delivers to the selected Arts Grants Programme Purpose.
+- The project delivers to the selected Arts Grants programme purpose(s).

 - New Zealand’s arts sector is resilient.

-You must also choose one of these Arts Grants Programme Purposes to be assessed on:
+You must also choose one or more of these Arts Grants programme purposes to be assessed on and tell us how your project will achieve it:

 - More sustainable careers for individual artists.